List of X-Men film series characters: Emma Frost

-Emma Frost (played by January Jones; Tahyna Tozzi as Emma Silverfox) is a mutant with telepathic abilities and the ability to turn her skin into diamond.
+Emma Frost (portrayed by January Jones; Tahyna Tozzi as Emma Silverfox) is a mutant with telepathic abilities and the ability to turn her skin into diamond.

-A character based on Emma Frost (named Emma Silverfox), appeared in X-Men: Origins as the sister of Kayla Silverfox and a mutant prison of Stryker.
+A character based on Emma Frost (named Emma Silverfox) appeared in X-Men: Origins as the sister of Kayla Silverfox and a mutant prisoner of Stryker.

 Emma Frost appeared in First Class.
 She acted as Shaw's second-in-command until her capture by the X-Men in the USSR.
-She was later freed by Magneto and joined his Brotherhood of Mutants.
-She was killed after the events of the film by Trask's experiments.
+She is later freed by Magneto and joins his Brotherhood of Mutants.
+She is killed after the events of the film by Trask's experiments.
 A tie-in comic revealed her backstory as working for a Mafia boss.

 Frost was initially set to appear in The Last Stand, portrayed by Sigourney Weaver, but didn't appear after director Bryan Singer left the project.
 Further plans for her to appear in Dark Phoenix were also cut.

 Azazel

-Azazel (played by Jason Flemyng in First Class and Eduardo Gago Munoz in Deadpool & Wolverine) is a mutant with red skin, prehensile tail, a demonic appearance and the ability to teleport.
-He was a member of the Hellfire Club.
+Azazel (portrayed by Jason Flemyng in First Class and Eduardo Gago Munoz in Deadpool & Wolverine) is a mutant with red skin, a prehensile tail, a demonic appearance, and the ability to teleport.
+He is a member of the Hellfire Club.

-Azazel was the Hellfire Club's teleporter, teleporting Colonel Hendry to and using his ability to kill Division X agents by dropping them from a height.
+Azazel is the Hellfire Club's teleporter, teleporting Colonel Hendry to and using his ability to kill Division X agents by dropping them from a height.
 He was present at the Cuban Missile Crisis and teleported the newly formed Brotherhood of Mutants away from the beach.
-He was killed in Trask's experimentations after the events of the film.
-Simon Kinberg revealed him to be Mystique's father, but this is never touched upon in the films.
+He is killed by Trask's experimentation after the events of the film.
+Simon Kinberg revealed him to be Mystique's father, but this is never revealed in the films.

 A variant of Azazel appears in Deadpool & Wolverine as a member of Cassandra Nova's gang.

 Riptide

-Riptide (played by Álex González) is a mutant with the ability to create tornadoes with his hands.
-He was a member of the Hellfire Club.

-Riptide was a member of the Hellfire Club, taking parts in attacks on Division X and the Cuban Missile Crisis.
+Riptide (portrayed by Álex González) is a mutant with the ability to create tornadoes with his hands.
+He is a member of the Hellfire Club, taking part in attacks on Division X and the Cuban Missile Crisis.
 He joins the new Brotherhood of Mutants under Magneto.

+Man in Black

+The Man in Black Suit (portrayed by Oliver Platt) is an unnamed CIA agent and head of Division X, a government agency working with the X-Men.
+He is killed by Azazel when he attacks the CIA facility, teleporting him into the air and letting him fall to his death.

+Vaughn considered his friend Dexter Fletcher for the part, but the studio felt the cast had too many British actors, and Fletcher himself declined to direct Wild Bill (2011).